Near West Side, Chicago: University Village/Maxwell Street

 University Village is a neighborhood consisting of residential and retail properties.
-University Village, along with other major developments such as University Commons and University Station, is conveniently located near the University of Illinois at Chicago (UIC) campus, the medical district, and Maxwell Street.
+University Village, along with other major developments such as University Commons and University Station, is located near the University of Illinois at Chicago (UIC) campus, the medical district, and Maxwell Street.

 The blocks around the intersection of Maxwell and Halsted Streets, the heart of University Village, once served as a weekly outdoor market.
 The area was also a center in the development of the Chicago Blues in the mid-twentieth century.
 The Market was moved twice in the 1990s and 2000s, and continues on Des Plaines Street.
 In the 2000s, UIC led a redevelopment of the area, which included new dormitories, parking garages, commercial buildings, and housing.

 The borders are 16th Street to the south, the Dan Ryan Expressway to the east, Racine Avenue to the west, and Harrison Street to the north.
 Taylor Street is part of University Village.